-Zimbabwe has long been known as the Jewel of Africa.
-It is one of the safest safari destinations in Africa, with warm welcomes and the Big Five guaranteed to ignite your love affair with the country.
+Zimbabwe has long been regarded as Africa’s Jewel.
+It is one of Africa’s best safari destinations, with the Big Five promised to rekindle your passion for the continent.
+Zimbabwe safaris are unparalleled!

-Mana Pools’ idyllic riverine landscape supports large numbers of both predator and prey, including hippo and crocodiles.
-Meanwhile, the plains that abut Lake Kariba in Matusadona attract an equally impressive list of big game species, from elephant to waterbuck and Cape buffalo.
+The idyllic riverine ecosystem of Mana Pools hosts a vast variety of predator and prey species, including hippo and crocodiles.
+From elephant to waterbuck and Cape buffalo The grassy plains that abut Lake Kariba in Matusadona National Park attract an equally impressive list of big game animals.

 The granite boulders of Matobo National Park can be found in the drier southern regions.
 In addition, the centuries-old Great Zimbabwe ruins are a UNESCO World Heritage Site.

 At about 15,000 km2, Hwange National Park, the country’s largest national park, is located to the west.
 Starting as a game reserve in 1928, it was upgraded in 1949 to a National Park.
 Hwange’s habitats alternate between grassland, mopane forests, and semi-desert.
 Together these draw massive elephant populations as well as lion, leopard, and rhino to its waterholes.